robertbdc/MOOPS-Moo-on-MIPS/DOC/ComputerGuess.md

     2B46: Bovines = 1
     Done with Phase 1, we have 81A3 with 3 Bovines, and 2B46 with 1 Bovine.

+###Issue:
+Some sequences fall through the entire hardcoded list without ever getting to 3 Bovines.
+Examples: A68E.
+Need to find the pattern and find a workaround.
+May have to add a secondary table, or change strategy when we have a 2+1.

 #Phase 2: Swap bad for good until we learn something

 We have a set of four digits, three of which are bovines.
 We have another set of four digits, one of which is a bovine.